dedickinson/community/tutorials/deploy-dependency-track/index.md

 Importantly, we use the the `envsubst` command to interpolate the various environment variables in the deployment files.
-You need to install the command in your environment:
+You need to install the command in your CloudShell environment:

 ```bash
 sudo apt install gettext-base